wookey-project/wookeypedia/sphinx/source/roadmap.rst

 Versions of the components
 """"""""""""""""""""""""""

-The Wookey project is composed of multiple software and hardware components.
+The WooKey project is composed of multiple software and hardware components.
-These components are versioned depending on their level of maturity, using the standard x.y.z triplet, where:
+These components are versioned depending on their maturity level, using the standard x.y.z triplet, where:

-   * x is the major version
+   * **x** is the major version
-   * y is the minor update step
+   * **y** is the minor update step
-   * z is the current patchset
+   * **z** is the current patchset

-In Wookey, we consider that a software component reach its relase 1.0.0 when:
+In WooKey, we consider that a software component reaches its release 1.0.0 when:

-   * All the features requested by the development team has been implemented and improved
+   * All the features requested by the development team have been implemented and improved
-   * The code quality is good enough (this part is mostly subjective, we use various code checkers to validate RTE absence, code complexity and style, etc.)
+   * The code quality is good enough (this part is mostly subjective, we use various code checkers to validate RTE - Run Time Errors - absence, code complexity and style, etc.)
-   * The component design is portable and generic enough (depending on the componnent
+   * The component design is portable and generic enough (depending on the component)
    * The component documentation is complete

 About component maturity